-LED fire light bars: LED light bars are ideal for scenarios, which demand a lot of light.
+LED fire light bars: The LED fire truck light bars are ideal for scenarios, which demand a lot of light.
 If you’re working in the dark, the light is fading or you’re tending to casualties on a foggy day, an LED light bar will provide the power you need to work effectively.
 You can choose from a range of sizes and you can customize the light bar to tackle different emergency scenarios.
 Full size light bars are often recommended for fire trucks due to their size and power output.

 Grille and surface lights: grille and surface lights are ideal for volunteer firefighters who may not want to drive around with visible warning lights on their PVO.
 With these portable, functional lights, you can decide when and where you want to use the lights and when you’ve finished your shift, you can return to off-duty mode.
 These lights are also well suited to smaller auxiliary vehicles.

 LED Visor lights: visor lights often prove to be a useful addition to fire trucks.
 Visor lights can provide an additional light source for helping injured people or fanning flames in the dark, but they can also be used as warning lights for managing traffic.
 Although this is predominantly a job undertaken by the police, fire crews may be called in to help with large-scale incidents and they can also provide additional assistance at the scene of crashes to help officers keep other drivers safe.